Car, truck and tractor trailer accident and injury resources

 If your injuries prevent you from visiting any of our office locations, then we can schedule a time for a legal representative to travel to your home or other location to meet with you or your family.

-If you have been seriously injured in a car or tractor-trailer accident Jackson County, Athens or in metro Atlanta, then please call Charles Scholle.
-He has an office in Duluth in Gwinnett County, and he serves clients throughout Metro Atlanta and the state of Georgia.
-He will be happy to come visit you if you are not well enough to meet with him.
-To talk more about your case at a free, confidential consultation, please contact the firm online or call 866-972-5287 or, in Jackson County, 770-717-5100.
+If you have been seriously hurt in a boating accident, motorcycle accident or tractor-trailer accident near Winder, Georgia Charles Scholle would like to help.
+From his main office on Sugarloaf Parkway near Lawrenceville in Gwinnett County, he serves clients throughout Metro Atlanta and the state of Georgia.
+To talk more about your case at a free, confidential consultation, please contact the firm online or call 866-972-5287 or, in Barrow or Gwinnett County, 770-717-5100.